kociolekt/alexa-command-line-skill/NOTES.md

 # AWS Serverless notes
 Some notes regarding configuration of aws services in serverless framework.

+- commandline tool w nodejs
+- many providers examples
+- uses cloud orcestrators
+- what you can do with it
+- plugins
+- how often its updated - situation with websockets

 ## Preparations
 Before u start u'll need aws account, awscli and serverless framework.
 After that u'll need to configure new profile (security reasons) and credentials